-Each delegation must appoint one person to act as the primary Representative for that delegation, assuming the role of Permanent Representative when the delegation is on the floor for meetings.
+Each delegation must appoint one person to act as the primary representative for that delegation, who will assume the role of Permanent Representative when the delegation is on the floor for meetings.
 Schools with more than one delegation must appoint one Permanent Representative per delegation.
+The Permanent Representative has a number of responsibilities, including, but not limited to the following:

-- Being responsible to the Secretariat for the delegation and its actions; - Acting as the leader of the delegation for substantive matters; - Coordinating the delegation across Committees, and during the move from General Assembly Committees into the Combined General Assembly Plenary and the ECOSOC Committees and Commissions into the Combined ECOSOC Plenary session; - Coordinating and monitoring the delegation's submission of draft resolutions, reports and other documents; - Representing the delegation at general meetings of Permanent Representatives called by the Conference; - Acting as liaison to the Secretariat for any administrative matters at the Conference.
+- Being responsible to the Secretariat for the delegation and its actions; - Acting as the leader of the delegation for substantive matters; - Coordinating the delegation across Committees, and during the move from General Assembly Committees into the Combined General Assembly Plenary and the ECOSOC Committees and Commissions into the Combined ECOSOC Plenary session; - Coordinating and monitoring the delegation's submission of draft documents; - Representing the delegation at general meetings of Permanent Representatives called by the Conference; - Acting as liaison to the Secretariat for any administrative matters at the Conference.

-The Permanent Representative may sit in any Committee at AMUN on which that delegation is seated, in addition to the two regular Representatives allowed in any body.
+The Permanent Representative may sit in any Committee at AMUN on which that delegation is seated in addition to the two regular Representatives allowed in any body.
 The Permanent Representative may be assigned to a specific Committee, or may float throughout the various simulations at the Conference, helping where needed.
-If the Permanent Representative is not assigned to a specific Committee, this person may be ideal to be available if your country is called into the Security Council or the Historical Security Councils.
-Permanent Representatives will be asked to provide their hotel room numbers, cellular phone numbers (if available), and Committee assignment to the Secretariat when they register at the Conference.
+If the Permanent Representative is not assigned to a specific Committee, this person may be ideal if your country is called into the Security Council or the Historical Security Councils.
+Permanent Representatives will be asked to provide their hotel room numbers, cellular phone numbers (if available), and Committee assignment (if they have one) to the Secretariat when they register at the Conference.

 As leader of the delegation, the Permanent Representative should be the focal point for coordinating the delegation's efforts throughout the various Committees.
-This person should allow your nation to maintain a coherent policy on similar issues which may surface in the different simulations.
+This person should facilitate your state's ability to maintain a coherent policy on similar issues which may surface in the different simulations.